dj311/uob-summer-project/README.md

 ## Development

+We use `git-lfs` for storing larger files (primarily those in the ./data/ and ./images/ directories).
+This means that you need `git-lfs` installed before running `git clone`.
+See [this guide](https://www.atlassian.com/git/tutorials/git-lfs) for more info.
+If you get errors loading `csv` files into Pandas, it's probably a problem with `git-lfs`.

 Use [Docker](https://www.docker.com/) to get a working development environment.
 The easiest way is to pull down the latest build from docker hub via:

 ```sh